-The works council or social and economic committee ensures, controls or participates in the management of all social and cultural activities established in the company to the benefit of employees, their families and trainees
+The works council or social and economic committee ensures, controls or participates in the management of all social and cultural activities established in the company for the benefit of employees, employees' families and trainees.

-The works council or social and economic committee, therefore, has responsibility for activities for the well-being of employees both internally and externally, and the management of social welfare, pension and mutual insurance institutions.
+The works council or social and economic committee, therefore, has responsibility over activities for the well-being of employees both internally and externally as well as the management of social welfare, pension and mutual insurance contributions.
 It also regulates all aspects of social services, as well as occupational health services, leisure and sports activities.